Onewheels for beginners

 Feel free to customize your own setting.

-Much like a skateboard, to get started on a onewheel, you position one end of the board angled down towards the ground with the other end of the board up in the air.
-Depending on whether or not you naturally ride regular footed or goofy footed will determine which foot you start with.
+Much like a skateboard, to get started on a Onewheel, you position one end of the board angled down towards the ground with the other end of the board up in the air.
+Depending on whether or not you naturally ride regular footed (left foot in front) or goofy footed (right foot in front) will determine which foot you start with.
 For sake of discussion, lets assume you are riding regular foot (left foot forward).
 Step on the back of the board with your right foot and then step on the front with your left foot.

-At the start, the end of the board that is in the air has a line separating where the users front foot toes will be and where the heel of your shoe will be putting pressure on the board.
+To start off, the end of the board that is in the air has a line separating where the users front foot toes will be and where the heel of your shoe will be putting pressure on the board.
 The motor in the board will not activate unless there is pressure in the toe and heel area.
-The OneWheel allows its rider to get balanced first before activating the motor inside.
+The Onewheel allows its rider to get balanced first before activating the motor inside.
 Once the board is level and stable, you will be able to lean forward or backward to tell the board in which direction you want it to accelerate.

 Get ready to have some wobbly legs!